awsdocs/amazon-aurora-user-guide/doc_source/query-editor.md

 ## Running queries in the query editor<a name="query-editor.running"></a>

-You can run SQL statements on an Aurora Serverless DB cluster in the query editor\.
+You can run SQL statements on an Aurora Serverless v1 DB cluster in the query editor\.

 **To run a query in the query editor**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the upper\-right corner of the AWS Management Console, choose the AWS Region in which you created the Aurora Serverless DB clusters that you want to query\.
+1. In the upper\-right corner of the AWS Management Console, choose the AWS Region in which you created the Aurora Serverless v1 DB clusters that you want to query\.

 1. In the navigation pane, choose **Databases**\.

-1. Choose the Aurora Serverless DB cluster that you want to run SQL queries against\.
+1. Choose the Aurora Serverless v1 DB cluster that you want to run SQL queries on\.

 1. For **Actions**, choose **Query**\.
 If you haven't connected to the database before, the **Connect to database** page opens\.
 ![\[Query editor Connect to database page\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/query-editor-connect.png)

 1. Enter the following information:

-   1. For **Database instance or cluster**, choose the Aurora Serverless DB cluster that you want to run SQL queries on\.
+   1. For **Database instance or cluster**, choose the Aurora Serverless v1 DB cluster that you want to run SQL queries on\.

    1. For **Database username**, choose the user name of the database user to connect with, or choose **Add new database credentials**\.
 If you choose **Add new database credentials**, enter the user name for the new database credentials in **Enter database username**\.